extensions are one of the most popular hair extension methods available today. Fast

 - Use a clear oil tape-in bond remover (not a keratin bond remover).

-- Use a Tape-in placement card to hold your extensions and remember where the wefts go.
+- Use a Tape-In Hair Extension Placement Card to hold your extensions and remember where the wefts go.

 - Wash and clarify, don’t condition.

 - With clean hands, use replacement tape to re-apply the extensions.

 How to Care for Tape-In Extensions